cornellradiology/wcmcauc/bios/Joshua_Weintraub.md

 ## Title(s)

-Executive Vice Chairman of the Department of Radiology
+Executive Vice Chairman of the Department of Radiology at Columbia University

-Director of Vascular and Interventional Radiology
+Director of Vascular and Interventional Radiology at Columbia University

 Chair of the Joint Radiation Safety Committee of Columbia University, NY Presbyterian Hospital and NY Psychiatric Institute